 Logs to see the full logs for execution.

-This snippet assumes the python script is in the current working directory and named
+This snippet assumes the Spark program is in the current working directory and named

 In this snippet we get the